-61. HRD's multiple choice questions regarding topics covered in assigned source materials follow a common format: They start with "according to" the source, followed by approximately 4 sentences, followed by four choices, based upon the sentence.
+- 60. For instance, sergeants must apply their knowledge by exercising judgment in specific situations.
+It is possible to write situational judgment questions, and some examinations do so, but very few of HRD's questions do so. - 61.
+HRD's multiple choice questions regarding topics covered in assigned source materials follow a common format: They start with "according to" the source, followed by approximately 4 sentences, followed by four choices, based upon the sentence.
 These questions test knowledge of the source material.
-Such an emphasis on memorization of source material lacks support in any analysis of KSAs needed to perform well as a police sergeant.

-62. Similarly, many questions are definitional in that the answers turn upon the meaning of a particular word.
+Such an emphasis on memorization of source material lacks support in any analysis of KSAs needed to perform well as a police sergeant. - 62.
+Similarly, many questions are definitional in that the answers turn upon the meaning of a particular word.
 Those questions have low fidelity, because a sergeant's job does not generally involve using academic jargon or other definitions of concepts in the assigned reading.
-Dr. Wiesen's estimate that 20% of the questions are primarily definitional is reasonable.

-63. Some examples discussed during trial illustrate and prove that testing for knowledge of material assigned and memorized during test preparation is not the same as testing for practical knowledge used on the job distinguishing between candidates who will have the substantive knowledge they need to be good sergeants from those who will not.
+Dr. Wiesen's estimate that 20% of the questions are primarily definitional is reasonable. - 63.
+Some examples discussed during trial2 illustrate and prove that testing for knowledge of material assigned and memorized during test preparation is not the same as testing for practical knowledge used on the job. - 64.
+On cross-examination of plaintiffs' expert, the Commonwealth asked about questions 4, 5, 10 and 15 on the 2005 exam, which ostensibly measure knowledge of a relevant topic of criminal procedure.
+They do measure that knowledge, but not in a way adapted to distinguishing between candidates who will have the substantive knowledge they need to be good sergeants from those who will not.
 Illustrative was question 15, which reads:

-64. On cross-examination of plaintiffs' expert, the Commonwealth asked about questions 4, 5, 10 and 15 on the 2005 exam, which ostensibly measure knowledge of a relevant topic of criminal procedure.
-They do measure that knowledge, but not in a way adapted to